 It is also important that the panels are not shaded by overhanging trees as this will prevent solar collection.
 If your shed roof isn’t sloped but facing south you could use a frame to mount them at a 45° angle.

 It is always better to have solar panels installed at an angle.
 Because they collect significantly more sunlight in this position compared to panels laid flat on the roof.
 If your shed’s roof isn’t sloped or facing south or is overhung by foliage and trees.
 It would be better to install the panels on a frame on the floor of your yard.

 When thinking about where to place the battery and inverter in the shed, water needs to be taken into consideration.
 If you have them on the floor and there is even a small flood or excessive ingress.

-You can kiss goodbye to your investment so you should install in an elevated position.
-Say a purpose built bench or shelf to make doubly certain you might want to box them in.
+You can kiss goodbye to your investment so you should install it in an elevated position.
+Say a purpose-built bench or shelf to make doubly certain you might want to box them in.
 Because a shed is a confined space if you fit lead-acid batteries use the sealed variety.

 Solar Charge Controller

 Lots of manufacturers say that their solar charge controllers are waterproof.
 This is true but the terminals are not and though many provide waterproof caps for terminal endings.
 Because the installation is a shed and may not be 100% waterproof.
 Think about making doubly sure with waterproof tape.